lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Types/Promise{TPromised}.md

 # All method (2 of 2)

-Returns a promise that resolves when all of the promises in the enumerable argument have resolved.
+Returns a promise that resolves when all the promises in the enumerable argument have resolved.
 Returns a promise of a collection of the resolved results.

 ```csharp
 public static IPromise<IEnumerable<TPromised>> All(params IPromise<TPromised>[] promises)